-Industry Qualifications: Students of the Welding Technology program will be tested in five (5) areas, some in multiple positions, throughout the curriculum for a total of eight (8) tests.
+Industry Qualifications: Students are prepared for the American Society of Mechanical Engineers (ASME), the American Welding Society (AWS), and the American Petroleum Institute (API) qualifications and will test in these areas as they progress through the program.
 All testing will be completed on campus and evaluated by an outside quality control consultant.
-Successful completion of these tests will earn the students industry qualifications.
 Penn Commercial does not guarantee that students will pass these tests.